Prohibited Discrimination and Harassment Policy

 Definition of Sexual Harassment

 A Compliance Officer shall promptly investigate all potential violations of this policy of which he or she becomes aware.
-A Compliance Officer shall receive the complaint, and notify the complainant, alleged offender, the College President or District administrator, and the Director of Diversity Programs, within 5 business days of a potential violation of this policy.
+A Compliance Officer shall receive the complaint, and notify the complainant, alleged offender, the College President or District administrator, and the Director for Diversity, Equity and Inclusion, within 5 business days of a potential violation of this policy.
 During the process of the investigation, the alleged offender has the right to be represented.

 A Compliance Officer shall undertake efforts to informally resolve and investigate the charges.
 This process is limited to 30 days.
 If a resolution is reached, a Compliance Officer shall draft a Settlement Agreement to be signed by the complainant and the alleged offender.
 A Compliance Officer shall monitor the situation to insure that the resolution is properly implemented and maintain records.

-A written or verbal complaint shall be submitted to the LACCD Office of Diversity Programs.
+A written or verbal complaint shall be submitted to the LACCD Office for Diversity, Equity and Inclusion.
 The Complaint shall be filed no later than one year from the date when the complainant knew or reasonably should have known of the facts underlying the Complaint.

 Compliance Officer’s Report